Contact Us

 Aracely in front of her at home Salon.

 Meet Aracely.
 She is married and the mother of two children.
 Aracely is part of the cosmetology graduating class of 2019.
 She was the recipient of the Overall Outstanding Achievement Award.
 Paola, the cosmetology instructor, could always count on Aracely.
-Whenever she needed a volunteer, Aracely always made herself available.
+Whenever she needed a volunteer, Aracely was always available.
 Her attitude was always positive, kind, curious, bubbly, and, above all, grateful.

 Aracely entered the Mi Esperanza training school at the age of 44.
 She heard about Mi Esperanza and lost no time enrolling and becoming a part of the program.
 Far too often, her age is considered too old to learn something new or find a job.
 She was not going to let this chance pass by and would make the most of this opportunity.